Ex parte Merryman: Decision

 Taney filed his written opinion on June 1, 1861, with the United States Circuit Court for the District of Maryland.
 In it, he argued at length against Lincoln for granting himself easily abused powers.
 Taney's opinion was based in large part on the fact that the Suspension Clause is located in Article I, Section 9 of the Constitution, and "This article is devoted to the Legislative Department of the United States, and has not the slightest reference to the Executive Department".
 Taney also asserted that the President was not authorized to suspend habeas corpus because only Parliament, not the King, had such powers under English law.
 Referring to other provisions in the Bill of Rights, Taney wrote:

 Taney noted in a footnote to the above passage that the United States Declaration of Independence listed making the military power independent of and superior to the civil power as one justification for dissolving political allegiance.
 The Declaration of Independence states, "He has affected to render the Military independent of and superior to the Civil power."
 Taney's opinion quoted an earlier opinion by Chief Justice John Marshall in the case of Ex parte Bollman:

 Taney's final order in Merryman never actually ordered Cadwalader (the actual defendant), the Army, Lincoln or his administration, or anyone else to release John Merryman.

-Lincoln’s rationale
+Lincoln's rationale

-The most common view is that the Lincoln administration did not comply with the rule of law by defying Chief Justice Taney's Merryman opinion and thus Lincoln and his administration invoked nonacquiescence.
+The most common view is that the Lincoln administration did not comply with the rule of law by defying the Merryman opinion and thus Lincoln and his administration invoked nonacquiescence.
 Alternatively, another view is that Taney was wrong about the law, and so noncompliance was not only reasonable but the only justified response.

 Merryman remained in custody while Congress remained in recess.
 Lincoln also received an opinion supporting his suspension from his Attorney General, Edward Bates.
 The Bates opinion (or a preliminary draft of that opinion) may have influenced Lincoln's subsequent message to Congress that discussed his administration's policy in regard to habeas corpus.
 However, Lincoln's message to Congress was dated July 4, 1861; the Bates opinion was dated the next day, July 5, 1861.
-Lincoln, in his message to Congress, framed the issue as: